 a.
 Sufficient detail to allow a student organization representative to prepare a response (including source of information, description of the alleged behavior(s), and specific alleged Code violation(s)); and b.
-The date, time, and location of an information session, during which the complainant or responding student may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized.
+The date, time, and location of an information session, during which the complainant or responding student organization may view all known inculpatory or exculpatory information related to the allegation, a listing of all witnesses who have or will provide information in a proceeding, receive instruction regarding the student organization conduct process and the student organization's rights, and discuss the type of resolution process to be utilized.